odiseusme/secure-rb-monitor-public/README.md

 These directories will be mounted as volumes for persistent data storage.

 **Next Steps:**
 - Monitor watcher health and performance
 - Set up alerts for failed watchers (see TODO.md)
 - Customize UI for your specific needs
 - Add metrics/structured logging
+- Register users and manage invitations (Cloudflare Worker)

 ---

+## User Registration & Access (Cloudflare Worker)

+For remote dashboards, users register via invitation codes generated by the admin.
+Registration and access are managed by the Cloudflare Worker backend.
+See `setup-cloudflare.js` and project docs for details.

 ## Configuration